 What’s the Problem?

 Many factors may contribute to airway blockage, from the size of passages and oral or airway structures to swelling of passageways or position of the tongue.
 Disrupted deep sleep can affect mood, health, and cause daytime sleepiness.
 The added stress and fatigue can cause lack of concentration, loss of memory, and accidents in the workplace or while driving.
 Other health risks include high blood pressure and heart problems, and even a risk of premature death.
 The sleep apnea patient’s snores can disturb a sleeping partner’s rest, too.

 Non-Surgical Sleep Apnea Therapies

-Dr. Jamie Haas is a neurologist at Patients First Healthcare in Washington who specializes in sleep disorders.
-This is the appropriate first place to go for an evaluation of your sleep.
+It is appropriate to see a sleep specialist (referred through your M.D.) for an evaluation of your sleep.
 A few tests can determine whether you suffer from OSAS, and non-surgical therapies may alleviate the problem.
-A nasal mask (cPAP) is an excellent option to deliver air and keep nasal passages open during sleep.
-For patients unable to tolerate a cPAP, Dr. Mace fabricates a ClearWay appliance that repositions the tongue or mandible (lower jawbone).
-A Swedish study showed that the anterior mandibular positioning dental device (AMP) is actually more effective than surgical therapies.
+A nasal mask (CPAP) is an excellent option to deliver air and keep nasal passages open during sleep.
+For patients unable to tolerate a CPAP, Dr. Mace fabricates appliances that reposition the tongue or mandible (lower jawbone).
+A Swedish study showed that the anterior mandibular positioning (AMP) dental device is actually more effective than surgical therapies.
 The same study stated that adverse health effects and appliance repairs were rare.

 According to experts, sleep apnea is an under-diagnosed condition, and more men than women suffer.
 If your sleeping partner says you snore or stop breathing while asleep, or if you experience daytime sleepiness, contact us for a consultation.
 A sleep apnea device may improve your quality of life.
 It’s just another way Dr. Mace can help you smile.